victorskl/gel-tute/project7/README.md

 Consider Gel (EdgeDB) is running in remote.

-We shall [docker-gel](../docker-gel) compose stack to simulate this scenario.
+We will use the [docker-gel](../docker-gel) compose stack to simulate this scenario.

 See https://docs.geldata.com/reference/using/projects#using-projects-with-remote-instances